Home

 Marbled Gudgeon or Soon Hock

-The Marble Gudgeon is a large, solitary, slow-moving fish which rests undisturbed on the bottom of quiet streams, canals and lakes.
+The Marbled Gudgeon, or Marble Goby, is a large, solitary, slow-moving fish which rests undisturbed on the bottom of quiet streams, canals, lakes and brackish river estuaries.
 It rarely moves, even when disturbed.
 It preys on other fish, which are oblivious to its presence.

 It is best identified in the field by the large head, the symmetrical patterning on the dorsal surface and by the rounded, outstretched pectoral fins.